-The thought of a roof lift may even sound expensive and scary.
-The facts are, yes, this option is more different than the straightforward Velux or dormer, but only by 20%.
-Its more involved than any option we do, but you do not need to move out, the disturbance is no more than the Dormer option.
-It takes 2 weeks longer but weighs this against the benefits, a huge roof space is now available to be used as a Master bedroom, possibly en-suite and dressing room? or perhaps 2 bedrooms ? or a home office ? it’s only restricted by your imagination.
+The thought of a roof lift may sound expensive and scary.
+The facts are, yes, this option is more expensive than the straightforward Velux or dormer, but only by 20%.
+Its more involved than any option we do, but you do not need to move out, the disturbance is no more than that of the Dormer option.
+Construction takes 2 weeks longer on average but weighing this against the benefits a huge roof space is now available to be used as a Master bedroom, possibly an en-suite and a dressing room.
+Or perhaps two bedrooms ?
+Or even a home office ?